-Tarry Hum is Professor and Chair of the Department of Urban Studies at Queens College, City University of New York (CUNY), and an affiliate faculty member at the CUNY Graduate Center.
+Professor Tarry Hum was appointed to the faculty of the Department of Urban Studies in 1998, and as an affiliate faculty member at the CUNY Graduate Center in 2103.
+She served as Chair of the Department of Urban Studies at Queens College, City University of New York (CUNY) from 2017-2023.
 Hum is an urban planner with a Masters in City Planning from the Massachusetts Institute of Technology and a Ph.D. in Urban Planning from UCLA’s Luskin School of Public Affairs.
 Hum’s book, Making a Global Immigrant Neighborhood: Brooklyn’s Sunset Park, received a 2015 Paul Davidoff Book Award Honorable Mention from the Association of Collegiate Schools of Planning.
 She is the lead editor of a 2021 Temple University Press volume, Immigrant Crossroads: Globalization, Incorporation, and Placemaking in Queens, NY.
 She regularly contributes essays on urban planning and policy, immigrant neighborhoods and housing affordability, and real estate development and gentrification in Gotham Gazette: The Place for New York City Policy and Politics and Progressive City.
-Hum is on sabbatical F21-S22 to complete a book manuscript on Chinese transnational capital and city building in immigrant New York.
+Hum is currently completing a book manuscript on Chinese transnational capital and city building in immigrant New York.

 Selected publications include: “Planning in Neighborhoods with Multiple Publics: Opportunities and Challenges for Community-Based Nonprofit Organizations” in the Journal of Planning and Education Research 2010.
 “Mapping Global Production in New York City’s Garment Industry: The Role of Sunset Park, Brooklyn.s Immigrant Economy” in Economic Development Quarterly, 2003.